Skip to main content

 • Sycophantic convergence.
 Across rounds, models tend to abandon correct positions when pushed.
 Mitigation: the default debater prompt forbids concession; the recommended maxRounds is small (2–3); the factory warns above 4.

 • Identity-driven self-bias.
 When the judge model is the same as a debater model, labeling responses with agent identity creates a self-bias channel.
-Mitigation: anonymizeTranscript: true by default, which strips names from the judge's view.
-Disable it explicitly if you want the judge to see authorship.
+Mitigation: anonymizeTranscript: true by default.

 • Judge position bias.
 LLM judges favor the first or last argument they see.
-Mitigation: shuffleForJudge: true by default, randomizing per-round argument order in the judge's prompt.
+Mitigation: shuffleForJudge: true by default.

 • Token blowup.
-Transcript size grows in agents × rounds, and the prior transcript is re-sent every turn.
-Mitigation: the default maxRounds is small; consider whether your debate could be one round shorter before adding another.
+Transcript size grows with agents × rounds, and the prior transcript is re-sent every turn.

 Config reference